 Please note that applications received outside these dates will not be considered.

 The Australian Permanent Mission to the United Nations in Geneva is responsible for representing Australia’s interests in the United Nations system.
 The work is rigorous and diverse, requiring flexibility, clear thinking, good communication skills and a sound understanding of diplomacy and the international political landscape.
 The environment is complex and demanding, but the work is hands-on and can be highly rewarding.

 Under the guidance of experienced officers, interns are involved in supporting and advancing Australia’s interests at the international level in a wide range of areas.
 Interns will develop a sound understanding of government policy, particularly as it relates to the area of work to which they are assigned.
 Interns may be required to represent the Australian Government in a formal capacity – for example, by assisting with negotiations of texts and resolutions and attending committees and meetings.

-The internship programs take place three times a year: February-March, May-June and September-October.
+The internship programs take place three times a year: February-March, April/May-June/July and September-October/November.